 How to Clean Stainless Steel Watch Scratches

-Maintaining your luxury watch is an important aspect of owning a divine timepiece.
-Below we explore different ways on how to clean stainless steel watch scratches based on tools you may have available.
+Below we explore different ways how to clean stainless steel watch scratches based on tools you may have available.

 Every watch enthusiast knows that watch material is key to creating exceptional timepieces.
 Stainless steel is used in creating great watch brands because of its excellent hardness strength and high oxidation resistance.
 The 316L is the industry standard stainless steel.
 It is resistant to magnetism, unlike other steel alloys, which is why it’s a popular material in most high-end dive watches.

 There is also the stainless steel grade 304.
 This type of stainless steel is composed of 8% nickel and 18% chromium.
-Watch brands made from this type of stainless steel retail at significantly low-prices.
-Aside from its low price point, it is highly prone to corrosion than the 316L and 904L.
+Watch brands made from this type of stainless steel retail at significantly low prices.
+Aside from its low price point, it is highly prone to more corrosion than the 316L and 904L.

-The stainless steel grade 904L is pricey than the 304 and 316L.
-Today, this stainless steel grade is popularly used by RX (a luxury Swiss watch).
+The stainless steel grade 904L is more pricey than the 304 and 316L.
+Today, this stainless steel grade is used by one of the most popular watch brands, Rolex, giving it the term oystersteel.
 Unlike other steel grades, the 904L contains more nickel, molybdenum, and chromium than the 316L.
 It also contains silicon, manganese, and copper, making it corrosion resistant than other types of stainless steel grades.

-Why Should you invest in a Stainless Steel watch?
+So, why should you invest in a stainless steel watch?

 What makes a stainless steel watch such a popular investment?

-Whether you scratched it against the wall or have no recollection about how the scratches came about, such dents can ruin your treasured timepiece.
+Whether you scratched it against the wall or have no recollection of how the scratches came about, such dents can ruin your treasured timepiece.

 Ways to Maintain Your Stainless Steel Watch